ahaywood/Web-Interactivity-and-Engagement/chapter-5/index.md

 [Wireframing Information - Wikipedia](http://en.wikipedia.org/wiki/Website_wireframe)

-### Visual Mockups
+### Visual Mock-ups

-If there was a lot of vaguery in the wireframing process above, there will be even more in the visual mockup category.
+If there was a lot of vaguery in the wireframing process above, there will be even more in the visual mock-up category.
 However, these are often the more important of the two for the client.

-#### The visual mockup provides two benefits.
+#### The visual mock-up provides two benefits.

 The first is that you are able to make design decisions from a more tactile standpoint.
 Having an accurate visual representation of the project will help you balance all of the design decisions early on in the process.

 Additionally, all of the technical specifications in the wireframe and project proposal will not always convey the look, feel, and direction of the project.
 Clients are often non-technical and need something pretty to look at.
 Having something pretty to show them will help convey your direction with the project.

-#### Making a visual mockup
+#### Making a visual mock-up

 Well, there is no tutorial here, only advice.

 Each person will, inevitably, have their own method for doing this.
 I tend to take my wireframes and copy them into Photoshop (or illustrator).
 I will then gather other project specifications such as colors, images, fonts, etc. and space out potential content.
-Having several versions of a single mockup is always a good idea.
+Having several versions of a single mock-up is always a good idea.
 I will often start over from scratch several times so that I don't get embedded in a single way of doing something.